StenTech/miniURL/README.md

 # miniURL
-a bit more service to provive URL shortness service.
+a bit more service to provive URL shortness service as BitLy